CaptEmulation/nitrogen-website/source/docs/nitrogen/principal.md

 **session**:  *Object*,  An open session with a Nitrogen service.

-**query**:  *Object*,  A query filter for the principals defined using MongoDB query format.
+**query**:  *Object*,  A query filter for the principals defined using MongoDB's query format.

-**options**:  *Object*,  Options for the query:  'limit': maximum number of principals to be returned. 'sort': The field that the results should be sorted on, 'dir': The direction that the results  should be sorted. 'skip': The number of results that should be skipped before pulling results.
+**options**:  *Object*,  Options for the query:  'limit': maximum number of results to be returned. 'sort': The field that the results should be sorted on, 'dir': The direction that the results  should be sorted. 'skip': The number of results that should be skipped before pulling results.

-**callback**:  *Function*,  Callback function of the form f(err, principal, accessToken).
+**callback**:  *Function*,  Callback function of the form f(err, principals).

 Principal.findById(session, principalId, callback)
 --------------------------------------------------